jcordry/effective-rotary-phone/lectureGit.md

 - Anyone wishing to work in the games industry has to be proficient in Git.
 - If you are not very technical, learn the basics and ask for help for the most difficult aspects from your teammates.
+- Always be mindful of the branch you are working on.
+- Before you push, make sure you are not destroying your remote's main branch.

+---

+## Questions?

+- Julien Cordry G0.46b.
+- j.cordry@tees.ac.uk